 Articles in this section

 - Should the accepted manuscript (AAM) include figures and other supplementary materials?

 - When does the embargo period come into force?

 - I don’t want people to read or cite my AAM.
 It’s inferior to the published version.

 - Is the Repository discoverable?
 How will people find it?

 - What is an institutional repository?

 - What is a subject repository?

-- My accepted manuscript is under embargo, is it still REF-eligible?
+- My manuscript is live on Apollo but under an embargo / not yet publicly accessible, is it still REF-eligible?